 Your body absorbs the treated vein over time, so it eventually disappears altogether or becomes nearly invisible.
 Sotradecol ensures superior results, and patients generally tolerate it better than traditional hypertonic saline injections.
 Sclerotherapy is particularly effective for the “feeder” veins.

 Generally, you can resume normal activities immediately after a sclerotherapy session.
 You may need to wear medically prescribed compression stockings or bandages for several days to assist in the resolution of the veins.

-Superficial laser treatment uses thermal energy to super-heat the veins, causing the veins to collapse and seal shut.
+Superficial laser therapy makes use of thermal energy to super-heat problem veins, causing them to collapse and seal shut.

 All these procedures take place in-office using only local anesthesia.
 Most patients typically require a series of between three and five treatments per region for optimal results.
 These treatments involve minimal downtime and discomfort.